Last Updated: 22 October, 2024

 The Michigan Wolverines are the latest team to raise the College Football Playoff trophy, and thanks to MI sports betting rules, residents were legally allowed to wager on the Wolverines in the National Championship.
 Outside of betting on collegiate sports, there are also no restrictions when it comes to betting on professional sports in MI, which includes using daily fantasy sports apps.

-When it comes to what is illegal to bet on in Michigan, the two biggest areas are politics and eSports.
+Regarding what is illegal to bet on in Michigan, the two biggest areas are politics and eSports.
 However, one tribal casino does offer odds on some eSports events.
-Greyhound racing is also illegal in MI, but horserace betting is fully legal.
+Greyhound racing is also illegal in MI, but horserace betting is legal.

 Online sports betting in The Wolverine State

 Michigan was one of the states that acted fast when PASPA was overturned in 2018.
-Discussions of legalized sports betting had already been discussed in the state prior to this ruling, but they never quite got the support they needed to be finalized.
+Before this ruling, the state had already discussed legalized sports betting, but it never got the support it needed to be finalized.
 Most of 2019 was spent discussing what legal sports betting in MI would look like, and right before 2020, Gov. Gretchen Weimer signed off on HB 4916 and HB 4308.

-Gambling was already a big part of Michigan prior to this bill, as commercial and tribal casinos had been in operation for many years.
+Before this bill, gambling was already a big part of Michigan, as commercial and tribal casinos had been operating for many years.
 Thus, the launch of retail sports betting was ready to go by March 2020.
-As it stands now, Michigan has one of the biggest sports betting operations in the U.S.
+As it stands now, Michigan has one of the most extensive sports betting operations in the U.S.

 However, due to the unforeseen circumstances caused by the coronavirus, online sports betting did not become available in MI until January 2021.
 Not only did online sports betting finally launch in January 2021, but Michigan residents were rewarded for waiting with some of the biggest online operators on the market.
 Right off the bat, BetMGM, BetRivers, FanDuel, DraftKings, and more were available to download or access on their web platforms.

-In order for these mobile operators to obtain access to the Michigan market, they needed to partner with one of the many retail casinos in operation across the state.
+To obtain access to the Michigan market, these mobile operators needed to partner with one of the many retail casinos across the state.
 Additionally, a few of these operators have partnered with the state's professional sports teams.
 For example, WynnBet is the official sports betting partner of the Detroit Lions.

 All legal MI sports betting apps in 2024 (from newest to oldest):